The Atheist Bible, CC-BY Fabian M. Suchanek

 And Atheism?

-Humanists, in contrast, do share corner stones of a moral framework and a world view .
-There are even Humanist associations that offer secular rituals for life events (usually one per country14).
-However, these associations have not achieved the traction of religious communities — already because many people who adhere to the principles of Humanism might not even know they are Humanists.
+Humanists, in comparison, share elements of a moral framework and worldview .
+And indeed, there are Humanist associations (usually one per country23) that offer a gatherings and celebrations.
+At the same time, these associations have not achieved the traction of religious communities — in some part also because many people who adhere to the principles of Humanism may not even know they are Humanists.

 The Candid Atheist